Body Fat: Why is it important?

 |Obese||32% and more||26% and more|

 Broadly speaking, women need more fat for their bodies to function properly compared to men.
-While 2% of it is sufficient for men, women need 5 times as much.
-One of the primary reasons for such a drastic difference is the lower fat oxidation in women (9).
-Besides, it is essential for the female reproductive system, such functions as periods and ovulation in particular (21).
+While 2% of it is the minimum sufficient for men, women need 5 times as much.
+One of the primary reasons for such a drastic difference is the lower fat oxidation in women, meaning that women are prone to storing more fat than men (9).
+One reason for this may be that it is essential for the female reproductive system, such functions as periods and ovulation in particular (21).
 So, the biological sex of a person plays a determining role in their fat percentage and distribution.
 This must be taken into consideration when you set off on the weight loss journey.
 It is recommended to keep the percentage within 14-31% and 6-25% boundaries for women and men respectively.
 Accordingly, 40% is too much for both women and men.
 Exceeding the upper limit will result in obesity and the problems it entails.

 Methods of calculating body fat